aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dwg-file-operations/list-all-layouts/_index.md

 ---
-title: Read DWG file Java: List All Layouts in AutoCAD
+title: 'Read DWG file Java: List All Layouts in AutoCAD'
 linktitle: List All Layouts in AutoCAD Drawing with Java
 second_title: Aspose.CAD Java API
-description: Learn how to read DWG file Java using Aspose.CAD: list all layouts in an AutoCAD drawing, extract details, and integrate seamlessly.
+description: 'Learn how to read DWG file Java using Aspose.CAD: list all layouts in an AutoCAD drawing, extract details, and integrate seamlessly.'
 weight: 11
 url: /java/dwg-file-operations/list-all-layouts/
 date: 2026-03-02